gridgain/python-thin-client/README.md

 ## Examples
-Some examples of using pygridgain are provided in `pygridgain/examples` folder.
-They are extensively commented in the
-“[Examples of usage](https://pygridgain.readthedocs.io/en/latest/examples.html)”
-section of the documentation.
+Some examples of using pygridgain are provided in `examples` folder.
+They are extensively commented in the “[Examples of usage](https://pygridgain.readthedocs.io/en/latest/examples.html)” section of the documentation.